Climate Change and Volcanoes

 The ash plumes from El Chichón added a large load of sulfur dioxide and particulates to the atmosphere that circled the globe in a few weeks.
 This material helped warm the stratosphere by 4°C and cool the north hemisphere by 0.4-0.6°C – one of the most significant cases of cooling in the past few centuries.
 It also lowered atmospheric transmission of sunlight to the surface significantly.
 The haze from the eruption reduced visibility to a few kilometers as far as 700 km from the volcano and produced vibrant sunsets around the world.

-The high levels of sulfur was due to rocks in the region that have a high levels of sulfur bearing rocks.
+The high levels of sulfur was due to rocks in the region that have a high levels of sulfur bearing minerals.
 Magma after all is burned rock.

 The effects once again are similar to El Chichón in 1982.
 Global temperatures dropped around 0.9 degrees F.